AOEC-CLOUD/CRLTS/README.md

 # CRLTS
 Customer Request Learning Team-Suite, by AOEC 2020

-Files that are part of the repository:
+The version is work in progress but has the fundamental concept Files that are part of the repository:
-(a) This repository includes CRLTS.py a program using Python and Anaconda (b) This repository contains a CRLTS-Project-Summary.pdf file (c) This repository contains a old_service_request.xlsx file that is used to create a old_service_request.csv file
+(a) This repository includes CRLTS.py a program using Python and Anaconda (b) This repository contains a CRLTS-Project-Summary.pdf file (c) This repository contains a old_service_request_x.xlsx file that is used to create a old_service_request.csv file
 (d) Though needed the repository does not include the GoogleNews-vectors-negative300.bin due to its big size in GB